EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: Conclusion

 \section{Conclusion}

-The R package \pkg{EgoCor} proposes a range of functions to explore which empirical semi-variogram meta parameters (maximal distance and number of bins) provide the best fitting exponential semi-variogram model.
-Practitioners can easily use the package to apply the concept of correlation neighbourhood of \cite{sauzet2021} which is an ego-centred approach to assess the existence of unmeasured neighbourhood effects.
-Moreover, the package provides an implementation of the filtered bootstrap method for the estimation of standard errors of \cite{dyck2023parameter} based on the work of \cite{olea2011generalized, genboot2012} which has been adapted to the characteristics of survey data: large sample sizes and low number of observations at close distances.
+The R package {EgoCor} offers a range of functions to explore which empirical semi-variogram metaparameters (maximal distance and number of bins) result in the best-fitting exponential semi-variogram model.
+The graphical display and summary tables provided by the package facilitate the comparison of fitted semi-variogram models for multiple chosen metaparameters.
+Moreover, the package provides an implementation of the filtered bootstrap method proposed by \citet{dyck2023parameter} enabling standard error estimation for exponential semi-variogram model parameters that can be used for more formal model comparisons beyond the visual evaluation of the fitted semi-variogram.

+Due to the user-friendly interface, practitioners can conveniently use the package to apply the concept of correlation neighbourhood suggested by \citet{sauzet2021} or use it to guide the choice of a suitable kriging model \citep{finne2024} and potentially more.